Raja Bell: Retirement

 On February 13, 2014, Bell announced his retirement from basketball.

 Post-playing career

 Executive

 On October 1, 2014, the Cleveland Cavaliers announced the hiring of Bell as the team's Director of Player Administration.
-He won an NBA Championship with the Cavs in 2016 in this role.
-In early 2016, Bell was named a finalist for the Kenny Whetham Memorial Trophy for his off-court efforts in the community.
+He left the role in September, 2015, citing a desire to spend more time with his family.

 Sports media

 In August 2020, Bell began hosting episodes of The Ringer NBA Show with Logan Murdock.

 Personal life and family

 In July 2004, Bell married his girlfriend, Cindy Greenman.
 On May 2, 2007, Cindy gave birth to their first child, Dia, by c-section six hours before tip-off of Game 5 against the Los Angeles Lakers in the 1st round of the 2007 NBA Playoffs.
 The Suns won that game 119–110, closing the series at 4–1.
 His wife gave birth to another child, Tai Brooklyn, on November 8, 2008.

-Bell has one sibling: Tombi Bell.
-Tombi is a former WNBA basketball player out of the University of Florida and former coach of the Miami Hurricanes women's basketball team.
+Bell has one sibling, Tombi Bell, a former WNBA basketball player who attended the University of Florida and is the former coach of the Miami Hurricanes women's basketball team.

-Bell has been a vegetarian since the age of 2 and has also stated he does not eat eggs.
+Bell has been a vegetarian since the age of 2.

+On June 17, 2024, Raja's son, Dia, announced his commitment to play football for the University of Texas at Austin.
+He is one of the top quarterbacks in the 2026 high school recruiting rankings.